 Our carried reserves at each reporting date are our best estimate of ultimate unpaid losses and LAE at that date.
-We complete detailed reserve studies for each exposure group annually for our reinsurance operations and quarterly for our insurance operations.
+We complete detailed reserve studies for each exposure group annually for our reinsurance and insurance operations.
 The completed annual reinsurance reserve studies are "rolled forward" for each accounting period until the subsequent reserve study is completed.
-The roll-forward process involves comparing actual reported losses to expected losses based on the most recent reserve study.
+Analyzing the roll-forward process involves comparing actual reported losses to expected losses based on the most recent reserve study.
 We analyze significant variances between actual and expected losses and post adjustments to our reserves as warranted.